-Symptom Causes and Corrective Actions No response from FOM-7900B upon a GPIB command (remote indicator does not come on).
-Check that a GPIB (or RS-232) cable is connected between the FOM-7900B and the host computer.
-This cable should be less than 3 meters long.
+Symptom Causes and Corrective Actions No response from FOM-7900B upon a GPIB command Check that a GPIB (or RS-232) cable is connected between the FOM-7900B and the host computer.
+This cable should be less than 3 meters long. not come on).
 Check that the GPIB address is set properly and the controlling software is sending commands to the proper address.
 Make sure no two devices have the same GPIB address.
 Check that there are fewer than 15 devices on the bus and there is less than 20 meters of total cable length.
 Check that the GPIB controller card in the host computer is configured properly.
 Try isolating the FOM-7900B by removing all other instruments from the bus.
-Slow or unexpected response to GPIB commands.
-Make sure no two devices have the same GPIB address.
+Slow or unexpected Make sure no two devices have the same GPIB address. commands.
 Check that there are fewer than 15 devices on the bus and there is less than 20 meters of total cable length.
 Make sure the GPIB controller card in the host computer is configured correctly.
 Isolate the FOM-7900B by removing all other instruments from the bus.